bringhurst/pumpkin-pie/README.md

 2. Slowly mix in the flour and baking powder
 3. Roll out the dough on parchment paper until 1/4 inch thickness.
 4. Insert crust into pie pan and trim/crimp edges.
-5. Blind bake at 350 F for 10 minutes.
+5. Blind bake with pie weights at 350 F for 10 minutes.
 6. Wait until completely cooled before filling.

 # Filling